28 Oct 2018 Pavel Petrov

 Wu explained that Bitcoin’s decentralized architecture and economic value lead to Shenzhen’s Court of International Arbitration's decision to mark Bitcoin (BTC) as a Property (SOV).
 Furthermore, users can control the currency and gain economic value, without breaking any laws.

 The Court only focused on transfers and owning Bitcoin, not on Bitcoin (BTC) as a cryptocurrency.
 According to the court’s documentation, whether or not Bitcoin (BTC) is legal, trading and transferring coins are legal, because of Bitcoin’s property characteristics.

 The news about The Shenzhen Court of International Arbitration giving the “thumbs up” for Bitcoin as a payment method come after China’s oldest and most influential technology magazine - Beijing Sci-Tech Report (BSTR), announced that it would start accepting Bitcoin as a payment method for their yearly subscriptions.

 BTSR’s yearly subscriptions would cost 0.01 BTC, which is around $65.
 If Bitcoin’s price rises, the publication will compensate for the difference.

-China’s government did yet another step to becoming more crypto-friendly, after the blanket ban on cryptos to stop the devaluation of the Yuan.
-China’s positive stance for blockchain-related technology, distributed ledger technology (DLT) and cryptos will continue, giving startups the chance to build refined products and services in the future.Bitcoin Cryptocurrency
+China’s government did yet another step toward becoming more crypto-friendly, after the blanket ban on cryptos to stop the devaluation of the Yuan.
+China’s positive stance toward blockchain-related technology, distributed ledger technology (DLT), and cryptos will continue, giving startups the chance to build refined products and services in the future.Bitcoin Ethereum Cryptocurrency china Regulations